-Human Nutrition Internship I, II & III (NUTR 6693, NUTR 6694 and NUTR 6696) are approved as graduate courses in the MS in Human Nutrition graduate program.
-Students completing the University of New Haven Dietetic Internship Program are accepted as matriculated graduate students and will earn 9 graduate credits which can be applied to the MS in Human Nutrition Program here at the University of New Haven.
-Dietetic Interns taking one additional graduate course per semester offered by the MS in Human Nutrition Program are eligible for federal financial aid.
+Human Nutrition Internship I, II & III (NUTR 6693, NUTR 6694 and NUTR 6696) are approved as graduate courses in the MS in Human Nutrition, MS in Healthcare Administration and MBA graduate programs.
+Students completing the University of New Haven Dietetic Internship Program are accepted as matriculated graduate students and will earn 9 graduate credits which can be applied toward one of the above graduate programs here at the University of New Haven.
+Dietetic Interns taking one additional graduate course per semester offered by the MS program of their choice are eligible for federal financial aid.
 Students who are matched into the University of New Haven Dietetic Internship Program will be encouraged to contact the University of New Haven Graduate Admissions and Financial Aid offices for assistance and guidance obtaining financial aid.

 |Human Nutrition Internship

 (NUTR 6001, NUTR 6002, NUTR 6003) are required courses for all dietetic interns:

 |Hours in class total 120 hours that are not counted as rotation hours.||See Syllabus- 2 weeks Orientation then 5 Seminar Day weeks (no rotation) -arranged during 10 months|